 Located in the 18th Arrondissement, it is one of the oldest roads in the city and home to the famous La Maison Rose — A cherry blossom painted café that serves scrumptious French delicacies.

 The café used to be frequented by famous artists such as Picasso, Maurice Utrillo, and others.
+You can read more facts about La Maison Rose here.

 At the west end of the street, you’ll stumble upon Buste de Dalida, which is a beautiful iron statue of the popular Chanteuse Dalida and Château des Brouillards (Misty Castle); which is an oasis of serenity!